 Bleached and Unbleached

-Bleaching is a chemical process used to make the flour whiter in appearance and to improve it's functional properties.
-Freshly milled flour is not white, but it is also does not yield results that are as good as aged flour.
+Bleaching is a chemical process used to make the flour whiter in appearance and to improve it’s functional properties.
+Freshly milled flour is not white, but bleaching does not yield results that are as good as aged flour.
 Aging serves to naturally bleach the flour through oxygenation, which also serves to improve the gluten.
 However, this is a costly process, involving a great deal of storage space, labor, and a high risk of pest infestation.
 Chemical bleaching, such as with chlorine gas or benzoyl peroxide, is much less expensive.
-This bleaching lightens the flour and also improves the strength and elasticity of the gluten by increasing the number of disulfide bonds. since flour must be stored to condition it's protein.
+This bleaching lightens the flour and also improves the strength and elasticity of the gluten by increasing the number of disulfide bonds.
 Unbleached all-purpose flour is only marginally darker unbleached products are now available in most large chain grocery stores.
 The volume, texture, and crumb structure is also improved.

 Although some consumers turn to unbleached flour out of health considerations, there is no residue left from the bleaching agents on bleached flour.
 It is, instead, the cost to the environment that consumers should be concerned about.